relvacode/mediastack/README.md

 ### OAuth

 Each application comes bundled with an [oauth2_proxy](https://hub.docker.com/r/a5huynh/oauth2_proxy/) authentication layer for providers like Google.
-This is not only useful to protect your applications against the internet but also to allow friends or family to login using their own credentials and monitor usage from the telemetry stack.
+This is not only useful to protect your applications against the internet but also to allow friends or family to login using their own credentials.

 To configure and build your oauth image: